Dimterion/Playground/src/pages/RPSGame/README.md

 ## Features

 - A standard Rock, Paper, Scissors game vs computer
-- Both players get 3 lives
+- Both players get 3 lives by default
+- The number of lives can be changed (1-3)
 - You win if you get your opponent to 0 lives
 - Once any player runs out of lives the game can be restarted